-Middle Fork John Day Oxbow Project, located approximately 21 miles northeast of John Day.
-The project re-created a meandering pattern, reconnected the floodplain, created offchannel habitat features, and installed large wood for habitat.
-This project is different in that there was very little infrastructure that needed protection from flooding, but it demonstrates some of the types of actions that could be implemented at the Innovation Gateway site.
+At left, the Middle Fork John Day Oxbow Project, located approximately 21 miles northeast of John Day, re-created a meandering pattern, reconnected the floodplain, created off-channel habitat features, and installed large wood for habitat.
+There was very little infrastructure that needed protection from flooding, but this demonstrates some of the types of actions that could be implemented at the Innovation Gateway site.

-Johnson Creek Schweitzer Natural Area Project in Portland, OR.
+At left, the Johnson Creek Schweitzer Natural Area Project in Portland, Oregon.
 In the 1930s, the stream was straightened, ditched, and lined with stone armoring.
 The project re-created a meandering pattern, created pools and riffles, added large wood for habitat, and created off-channel alcoves, wetlands, and side channels.
 The project also included extensive planting of native vegetation and excavation of material to lower and reconnect the floodplain, which could potentially be used in the City of John Day to accomplish multiple ecological and human objectives.